JB-26/website-portfolio/src/blog/2021-09-05-the-new-office.md

 Better yet, why not the library?
 Free to use, have plenty of space and better yet - some even allow you to [hire rooms](https://www.milton-keynes.gov.uk/libraries/about-libraries/library-room-hire).
 So there's plenty of options available for those who do need a space to work.

+I could also see coffee shops also offer desks to work at in the future.
+For those who just want to get out of the home and get something to eat and work during breakfast or lunch.

 Let's not forget the mental health aspects for having a separate place to work as well.
 Working from home may be great in many ways but we need to be careful that the situation doesn't turn into 'living at work'.
 Everyone needs to disconnect from work one way or another.

 So is the office dead?
-No way.
+No way, not yet.
 What's happening is people are making the investment in a new environment to work in.
 Wether it be in the home, in the garden, in a coworking space or even returning to the office altogether.

+But would a remote only job prompt me to change?
+I see myself comfortable with either a remote only or a hybrid work scenario.

 Thanks for reading! 👍